Keep updated with phanganist.com by following our Facebook page.

 We found a story that identified ‘Songkran Festival’ in India is regarded as the origin of this tradition in Thailand and Southeast Asia countries.
 In India, this tradition is called ‘Holi’ which will be held on the 15th day of the 4th waxing moon (the last Sunday of March) and it is a color splashing event.

 The word ‘Songkran’ is from the Sanskrit language which means ‘move or step forward’.
+In India, this word means the passage of the sun from one sign of the Zodiac to another.

 (Source: Prachachat Weekly business newspaper: April 11, 2016 Page: 8)